 Off Broadway attractions include “Between the Lines” (Tony Kiser Theatre, June 14), a new musical by Elyssa Samsel, Kate Anderson, and Timothy Allen McDonald, based on the novel by Jodi Picoult and her daughter, Samantha van Leer, about a girl who finds refuge from reality in her favorite book.
 Will Arbery, who wrote the acclaimed “Heroes of the Fourth Turning,” returns with “Corsicana” (Playwrights Horizons, June 2), directed by Sam Gold, in which a woman with Down syndrome and her half brother forge a connection with a local artist after their mother’s death.

 Anyone who saw all six hours of “Gatz,” Elevator Repair Service’s mesmerizing take on “The Great Gatsby,” knows that a new E.R.S. spin on a classic text is well worth noting.
 The troupe premières “Seagull” (N.Y.U.’s Skirball Center, July 7), a meta-theatrical adaptation of Chekhov’s “The Seagull,” directed by John Collins.
-Another eye-catching experimental work requires a trip upstate—the Hudson Valley Shakespeare Festival’s production of “Mr. Burns, a Post-Electric Play” (in Garrison, N.Y., starting July 8).
+Another eye-catching experimental work requires a trip upstate—the Hudson Valley Shakespeare’s production of “Mr. Burns, a Post-Electric Play” (in Garrison, N.Y., starting July 8).
 First put on in 2012, this antic, epic comedy, written by Anne Washburn and the late composer Michael Friedman, imagines a post-apocalyptic world in which an episode of “The Simpsons” sparks an unlikely new oral tradition; Davis McCallum directs.
 At the Williamstown Theatre Festival, Daniel Fish—the director behind the recent reinvention of “Oklahoma!”—sets his sights on another mid-century musical, Frank Loesser’s “The Most Happy Fella.”
 “Most Happy in Concert” (starting July 13, on the Main Stage) features a female-identifying and nonbinary cast.

 Published in the print edition of the May 16, 2022, issue, with the headline “Summer Preview.”